CICE-Consortium/Icepack/doc/source/science_guide/sg_itd.rst

 randomly chosen, and multiple realizations of the resulting surface height field are used to obtain convergent statistics.
 However this stochastic component would lead to a model that is not bit-for-bit reproducible.
-Users can choose in the namelist (via ``wave_spec_type``) to run the model with the phase set to be constant to obtain bit-for-bit reproducibility, or to include the random phase, or to exclude wave effects completely.
+Users can choose in the namelist (via ``wave_spec_type``) to run the model with the phase set to be constant to obtain bit-for-bit reproducibility (in which case the fracture code is not run to convergence), or to include the random phase (in which case the fracture code is run to convergence), or to exclude wave effects completely (not recommended when using the FSD).

 We calculate the number and length of fractures that would occur if waves enter a fully ice-covered region defined in one dimension in the direction of propagation, and then apply